SingleManTH/agiletoolkit.org/docs/architecture/mvc.md

 By contrast, in Agile Toolkit a View is any component that generates output in HTML, XML, JSON or other response format.
 So for an HTML request a View can be:

 * **A low-level component** such as a button, a dropdown menu or a  search box
-* **A composite component** composed from low-level components, such as a complex grid or a complete form.
+* **A composite component** composed from low-level components, such as a complex grid or a complete form
 * **A total response**, such as an AJAX data entry system composed from many composite forms and grids arranged on tabs.

 Agile Toolkit Views offer some pretty neat features to make this process as simple, fast and reliable as possible:

 * Views are independent of each other and can be plugged together freely
 * Complex trees of Views are rendered automatically
-* View components are easy to extend and customize
 * View components are generic: plug in a Model and they will adapt to its data
 * Views can can be manuplated with JQuery programically through PHP
+* You handle client-side events by writing server-side PHP
-* The built-in View components automate all the tiresome issues such as the loading indicator, AJAX event handling, Json encoding, load-on-demand, dependencies, XSS avoidance and user error messages
+* The built-in View components automate all the tiresome housekeeping issues such as the loading indicator, Json encoding, load-on-demand, dependencies, XSS avoidance and displaying user error messages
+* View components are easy to extend and customize
 * Views are styled with an integrated Bootstrap-like CSS framework that's easy to skin or adapt.

 Agile Toolkit offers a special type of View called a Page, designed as the end-point of an HTTP request.
 Requests are routed to Page objects, which marshal the Models, Views and Controllers required to generate the response, run the rendering and serve the output.